libreswitch/ops/docs/layer3_interface_cli.md

 ### vrf attach

 #### Syntax
-Under the interface context.
+Enter the following syntax under the interface context.

 `[no] vrf attach <vrf-name>`

 #### Description
-The command attaches/detaches an interface to/from a VRF.
+The command attaches or detaches an interface to or from a VRF.

 #### Authority
 Admin.